Djibouti country profile

 1862 - France gains a foothold in the region, acquiring the trading port of Obock.

-1894 - Djibouti becomes the capital of French Somaliland.
+1892 - Djibouti becomes capital of French Somaliland.

-1967 - Referendum - French Somaliland votes to remain a French Overseas Territory, renamed the French Territory of the Afars and the Issas.
+1967 - Referendum takes place during which Afar people and Europeans vote to remain part of the French Community; French Somaliland renamed the French Territory of the Afars and the Issas.

-1991-2000 - Civil war: Ends with a power-sharing agreement between Afar rebels and the Somali Issa-dominated government.
+1991-2000 - Civil war between government forces and the Afar Front for the Restoration of Unity and Democracy (FRUD) in the northeast of the country.
+Ends with a power-sharing agreement between Afar rebels and the Somali Issa-dominated government.

 2003 - First free multi-party presidential election.